 What Type Of Pool Salt Is Right and Why

 Are salt pools just like the swimming in the ocean?
 Not really.
-Salt pools that use pool salt have a totally different make-up compared to the ocean.
+A pool that uses pool salt has a totally different make-up compared to the ocean.
 Salt pools feel so much better on your skin compared to regular chlorine pools.
 And less maintenance means more swimming time.

 But, let's not go out to the grocery store and buy hundreds of pounds of Himalayan salt, add it to our pool, and call it good.
 We need to learn about salt for our pool, what it is, what it does, and how it works.

 The majority of pools use chlorine to disinfect the water and kill algae and bacteria.
 Pool salt is standard NaCl, which is sodium chloride.
 It's very similar to table salt, just in a different form.
 The primary difference is that pool salt comes in a larger cut or size.

 Your pool salt chemical elements are sodium and chlorine.
 Pool salt dissolves in your pool water and breaks down into sodium ions and chlorine ions.
 Then, through a chemical reaction, the water will pass through a chlorine generator and convert the free chlorine ions into hypochlorus acid.
 This hypochlorus acid is what kills the bacteria in your pool.

 As of this writing, nearly 75% of all in-ground pools being installed nationwide will be salt pools, compared to 25% of new pool construction in 2002.
 This is according to Pool & Spa Magazine.
 Why such an uptick in salt pool construction?